Start your business

 Remove the guesswork

 Choose a payment processor that cares about your business.
-Chase Merchant Services supports business owners with clear and transparent pricing, online reporting and account management, as well as advanced security and fraud safeguards.
 If you’re ready to work with us or would like more information, talk with a Chase Payments advisor.

 This material was prepared exclusively for the benefit and internal use of the JPMorgan Chase & Co. (“JPMC”) client(s) in order to assist client(s) in evaluating a possible transaction and does not carry any right of disclosure to any other party, without the prior written consent of JPMC.
 This material is for discussion purposes only and is incomplete without incorporation of other information provided by JPMC.
 The statements herein are confidential and proprietary to JPMC and not intended to be legally binding and are subject to applicable laws, regulations and service terms.
 The material is not intended to be a solicitation by JPMC of any product or service.
 Investments or strategies discussed herein may not be suitable for all clients.
 This material is not intended to provide recommendations.
 Please consult your own advisors concerning accounting, legal, financial, tax or other matters.
 Not all products and services are available in all geographic areas.
 Eligibility is subject to final determination by JPMC.
 J.P.
 Morgan is the marketing name for the Wholesale Payments business of JPMorgan Chase Bank, N.A. and its affiliates worldwide.